 “Why isn’t killing the worst thing?
 That would make more sense.”

 There once was a young monk going around begging for food.
-This was a task assigned by his master as a form of study.
-It wasn’t a simple task to beg for food.
-Knocking on the doors of houses, silence would greet him more often than not.
+A task assigned by his master as a form of study.
+It wasn’t a simple task to beg for food however.
+Knocking on the doors of houses and straw huts, silence would greet him more often than not.

-One time, someone had given the monk a jug of wine, they had no water to give.
-The monk had never taken a sip of alcohol before, he had been raised in the temple.
-Feeling thirsty, he took a sip, and then a glug, and finally the whole jug was gone.
+One time, someone gave the monk a jug of wine, they had no water to give.
+The monk had never taken a sip of alcohol before, he had been raised in the temple after all.
+And feeling thirsty, he took a sip, and then a glug, and finally the whole jug was gone.
 He felt full.

-Walking down the street he was getting hungry from drinking.
+Walking down the street, he was getting hungry from all that drinking.
 The young monk spotted a plump chicken in someone’s backyard.
-Passing through the fence, he took the chicken and slaughtered it.
-There was a coal grill in the backyard and so he began grilling it.
+Passing through the rickety fence made from some wooden poles and ropes, he took the chicken and slaughtered it.
+There was a coal grill in the backyard, and beside it an oil lamp that hadn’t turned off yet.
+And so he began grilling it, the chicken.
 He felt full.

-The houseowner heard the commotion in their backyard and angrily yelled at the monk for stealing her chicken.
-The monk had never seen such a beautiful woman before in his life, and before he knew it, he had committed adultery.
+The house-owner heard the commotion in her backyard and yelled angrily at the monk for stealing her chicken.
+The monk had never seen such a beautiful woman before in his life, and before he knew it, as if some spell had taken over his mind, he had committed adultery.
 He felt full.

 “How about it?
 Do you see why it is mentioned last?
 A drunk person will easily lose reason and do whatever their inner instincts tell them to do.”